-define the additional intermediate data passed between steps add the initial data definition and initialization Test if the logic is correct Repeat the analysis/implementation on each high-level step/function so defined When the steps are sufficiently detailed and similar to the programming language constructs, implement the details of the actual program Be aware that Global variables → side-effects hidden from functions definition and usage Poor control structures and poor logic can produce inefficient/endless computations

-Other analysis methodologies
+define the additional intermediate data passed between steps add the initial data definition and initialization Test if the logic is correct Repeat the analysis/implementation on each high-level step/function so defined When the steps are sufficiently detailed and similar to the programming language constructs, implement the details of the actual program Be aware that Global variables → side-effects hidden from functions definition and usage Poor control structures and poor logic can produce inefficient/endless computations Methods in Computer Science education: Analysis Other analysis methodologies Object-oriented Define classes of objects responding to requests and interacting with each other.

-Object-oriented

-Define classes of objects responding to requests and interacting with each other.
 Try to reuse/standardize behaviours/definitions to simplify interoperability of objects and algorithms.
 Find common procedures but allow for exceptions.

-Event-based (GUI, e.g. see AppInventor)

-Describe how a collective set of objects should react to external events

-Declarative/Logic-based (Prolog)

-Describe relations among data and how more complex properties can be derived from simpler ones.
+Event-based (GUI, e.g. see Scratch, Snap, AppInventor) Describe how a collective set of objects should react to external events Declarative/Logic-based (Prolog) Describe relations among data and how more complex properties can be derived from simpler ones.
 Let the system find a solution plan.

-Bottom-up

-Start from small data manipulations and build more complex ones.

-How other fields can benefit from Computer Science methods?
+2021-22 lesson 1 Bottom-up Start from small reusable data manipulations and build more complex ones.
+How other subjects can benefit from Computer Science methods?
 Exploration of laws and rules by modelling and simulation Physics, Combinatorics, Chemistry, Geometry, ...
 Exploration of creativity by building computational models Language generation and analysis, Music generation, ...
-Algorithmic description of problems/solutions or of rules Math simplification, Language analysis Learning a methodology to analyse problems Data representation: a way to capture regularity and exceptions Randomness: a tool to explore creativity (and mimic intelligence) 2020-21 lesson 1 Simulation of Darwin's evolution What approaches can make easier learning C.T.?
-Syntax is considered one main problem for younger kids - We could completely remove the syntax by using visual programming - Joining snap-on blocks (Blockly, Scratch, Snap! and similar) - Drawing flow charts to describe the control flow (Flowgorithm) - Drawing data-flows to describe the data flow (LabView and similar) - Editing multiple agent properties/predefined behaviors (GameMaker, Alice, ...) - Or simplify the syntax to make the programs easier to read/write Logo, Smalltalk, Python, Ruby, Scala, (Prolog), Occam, ...
+Algorithmic description of problems/solutions or of rules Math simplification, Language analysis Learning a methodology to analyse problems Data representation: a way to capture regularity and exceptions Randomness: a tool to explore creativity (and mimic intelligence) 2021-22 lesson 1 Simulation of Darwin's evolution, creation of artistic paintings/3D scenery What approaches can make easier learning C.T.?
+Syntax is considered one main initial problem for younger kids - We could completely remove the syntax by using visual programming - Joining snap-on blocks (Blockly, Scratch, Snap! and similar) - Drawing flow charts to describe the control flow (Flowgorithm) - Drawing data-flows to describe the data flow (LabView and similar) - Editing multiple agent properties/predefined behaviors (GameMaker, Alice, ...) - Or simplify the syntax to make the programs easier to read/write Logo, Smalltalk, Python, Ruby, Scala, (Prolog), Occam, ...
 Helping the student to build a mental model of what happens Visualizations of the inner program status (variables, execution, debug) Visualization of external effects (simulated agents moving around, robots) What Learning environments could be used?